julihoh/julihoh.github.io/_posts/2021-08-19-gsoc-final-report.markdown

 ## Current State
-As mentioned before, I managed to reach all goals that I set in my proposal and I would even argue exceeded them:
+I managed to reach all the goals I set in my proposal and in some aspects went beyond what I had set out to do:
 The concolic tracing component is much more flexible than I had planned to make it, allowing for a broader range of applications.
-Additionally, I also managed to provide an example of the how concolic tracing can be used in LibAFL-based fuzzer and created continuous integration tests that should ensure the longterm quality of the implementation.
+Additionally, I also managed to provide an example of how concolic tracing can be used in LibAFL-based fuzzers and created continuous integration tests that should ensure the long-term quality of the implementation.

 ## Future Work
-The current state of the project is already usable and it will be exciting to see how people will be able to make use of concolic tracing with LibAFL.
+The project in its current state is already usable and it will be exciting to see how people will be able to make use of concolic tracing with LibAFL.
-The following outlines some ideas for extending the project in the future:
+The following sections outline some ideas for extending the project in the future:

 ### Support for more Instrumentation Tools
-From a user's perspective, however, there are still some barriers to entry when it comes to actually instrumenting their particular target:
+From a user's perspective, however, there are still some barriers when it comes to actually instrumenting their particular target:
 Instrumenting a target requires either using SymCC as an instrumenting compiler or SymQEMU for binary-only scenarios.
 Both of these options are lacking in different ways:

-* SymCC is a clang compiler plugin is inherently difficult to build (especially on non-linux targets).
+* SymCC is a clang compiler plugin and is therefore inherently difficult to build (especially on non-linux targets).
-* SymCC requires source and, perhaps more importantly, needs to be able to build the target.
-This tends to always be more difficult than anticipated.
+* SymCC requires source and perhaps more importantly needs to be able to build the target.
+This usually tends to be more difficult than anticipated.
-* Both SymCC and SymQEMU need to built from source.
+* Both SymCC and SymQEMU need to be built from source.
 Binary packages for popular operating systems are not available.
-* While SymQEMU may be able to target many interesting targets (eg. non-x86, non-linux, embedded, etc.), it currently only supports x86 linux userspace emulation and tracing.
+* While SymQEMU may in principle support many interesting targets (eg. non-x86, non-linux, embedded, etc.), it currently only supports x86 linux userspace tracing.

 Therefore, it would be interesting to see more instrumentation tools supported, such as [frida](https://frida.re) or [Triton](https://triton.quarkslab.com), which may be easier to set up.

 ### Better Solving
 Concolic tracing always involves some sort of solving of constraints to make use of the concolic trace.
-This is an active field of research ranging from effective filtering of constraint all the way to implementing specialized SMT-solvers.
+This is an active field of research which ranges from effective filtering of constraints all the way to implementing specialized SMT-solvers.
 The current state of the project already contains some filtering based on [QSym hybrid fuzzer](https://github.com/sslab-gatech/qsym), but it would be interesting to see whether more of the work in academia could be made usable by a wider range of users through LibAFL.
-In general, the currently implemented solver is not very effective without tuning to particular targets.
+In general, the currently implemented solver is not very effective without being tuned to particular targets.

 ### Documentation of Learnings
-During the project, I had some findings that could be interesting for others.
+During the project, I came across some issues that might be relevant for others.
-These findings should be documented somehow.
+I would like to document these findings for future reference.
-Here is a brief overview of what I think these findings are:
+Here is a brief overview of these findings:

 * I managed to find a low-maintenance solution for re-exporting symbols from a C library in a Rust shared library (see [#2771](https://github.com/rust-lang/rfcs/issues/2771)).
-It is [rather complicated](https://github.com/AFLplusplus/LibAFL/blob/main/libafl_concolic/symcc_runtime/build.rs), but it worked nicely for integrating SymCC's runtime.
+It is [rather complicated](https://github.com/AFLplusplus/LibAFL/blob/main/libafl_concolic/symcc_runtime/build.rs), but works nicely for integrating SymCC's runtime.
 Beware: it contains regular expressions to parse Rust code which is used to generate a C header on the fly to rename symbols and generates Rust macros that are used in the library to generate even more Rust code.
-* The library can serialize expressions in a an LLVM IR-like language quite efficiently and the resulting organization of concolic tracers (especially regarding composability) is, in my humble opinion, profound and elegant.
+* The library can serialize expressions in a an LLVM IR-like language quite efficiently and the resulting organization of concolic tracers (especially regarding composability) is, in my opinion, quite profound and elegant.
 I attempted to document the basic technical decisions and design in the [module documentation](https://docs.rs/libafl/0.6/libafl/observers/concolic/serialization_format/index.html), but I think a more long-form blog post would be in order.

 ## Personal Conclusion
 I am very happy with how this GSoC project turned out.
-If I had to come up with some learnings from this whole project for me personally, it would be the following:
+The things I learned during the project are:

 * Communicate early and clearly.
-Sometimes, just formulating a problem for a discord message or github issue leads to the solution.
+Sometimes just formulating a problem for a discord message or github issue leads to the solution.
-* Automated (integration) tests are key to solving difficult problems: the ability to continuously verify everything still works as expected enabled sweeping refactors that ultimately pushed this project from good to great (IMHO).
+* Automated (integration) tests are key to solving difficult problems: the ability to continuously verify that everything still works as expected enabled sweeping refactors that ultimately pushed this project from good to great (IMHO).
-* Documentation is not a nice-to-have, but a requirement.
+* Documentation is not nice-to-have, but a basic requirement.
 Documentation is also for the writer, not just the reader.
 For me personally, it uncovered rough edges and code that I had simply forgotten to update or remove in a previous refactor.
 It makes it (sometimes painfully) obvious how (re-)usable an abstraction or piece of code _really_ is.

-I am very glad I had [@domenukk](https://github.com/domenukk) and [@andreafioraldi](https://github.com/andreafioraldi) mentor me.
+I am very grateful for the mentorship of [@domenukk](https://github.com/domenukk) and [@andreafioraldi](https://github.com/andreafioraldi).
-Working with them was refreshingly productive and they were there to support me whenever I needed them, regardless of problem difficulty.
+Working with them was refreshingly productive and they were there to support me whenever I needed them, regardless of the problem or its difficulty.
 Also: they are just [dufte](https://www.urbandictionary.com/define.php?term=dufte) dudes :)